July 20 - August 7, 2025

 Schedule

-The Seminar and the Studio Residency meet Monday through Thursday.
+The Seminar and the Studio Residency meet during the week.
 Formal excursions take place in weeks 1 and 2.
-The destinations are Rome (first Friday), Assisi (second Wednesday), and Florence (second Friday & Saturday).
+The destinations are Rome, Assisi, and Florence.
 The excursions are an integral part of the program and everyone is expected to participate.
 The studio at the monastery is available all hours to Artists' Studio Residency participants for work on projects, and a library, classroom, and common area in the monastery are available to all participants for study and work throughout the program.

 Dates & Deadlines